aesthetic-suite/framework/README.md

 }))(Component);
 ```

+> The theme style declaration can be accessed within a component via the `theme` prop.

 #### Activating Themes

 To activate and inform components to use a specific theme, we must use the `ThemeProvider`,